aamadaminov/aamadaminov/README.md

 **About me**

-My first PC was a Robotron EC 1834.
+My first PC was a Robotron EC 1834, and the programming language was BASIC.